Childhood Trauma in Adults

 What counts as childhood trauma?

-Common signs of childhood trauma in adulthood
+Common signs in adulthood

-How childhood trauma affects relationships
+How childhood shapes adult relationships

 What helps